ImperialCollegeLondon/slurm-in-docker/slurm-cluster-swarm-glusterfs.md

+# Warning - This has not been tested at Imperial.

 # Swarm based Slurm cluster using GlusterFS

 The [Slurm in Docker](https://github.com/scidas/slurm-in-docker) code has been extended to run in a distributed docker cluster using [docker swarm](https://docs.docker.com/engine/swarm/) with shared storage being managed by [GlusterFS](https://www.gluster.org).